 Skeiðarárjökull

 With a length of 45 km, Skeiðarárjökull is one of Iceland’s biggest glaciers.
 The glaciers flows from the middle of Vatnajökull southwards.
-Its snout spreads out in a 18 km wide arc, from underneath which gigantic floods can appear.
+Its snout spreads out in a 18 km wide arc, from underneath which gigantic floods can emerge.

 Subglacial Volcano